SriPeru/HTTP2---The-Fast-Web/README.md

 # HTTP2 :: The Fast Web

-Google's SPDY protocol become the basis for HTTP2, the next version on HTTP.
+Google's SPDY protocol become the basis for HTTP2 - the next superfast HTTP Version.

 ## Future of Internet